MarkusvonStaden/Subjectivity-Analysis/README.md

 ## Conclusion

+### Model Comparison

+32 different variations of the BERT model were trained and tested.
+All models were trained for 5 epochs and tested on the same test set.
+The best model had an accuracy of 99.43 %.
+The smallest model had an accuracy of 97.18 %.

+Taking a look at the plots we can see, that the ["albert" (a little bert)](https://github.com/google-research/albert) archieves a very high accuracy with relativley few parameters.
+Looking at the training time, we can see, that the "albert" model takes more time than most of the models with comparable parameter count.

+Looking at the description, we can also see why that is the case.
+Albert shares wights between layers, which reduces the parameter count but does not reduce computation time.

+## Generalization

 The Idea was, that a model trained using movie reviews and summaries can also distinguish betwenn objective and subjective in other texts.
 Altough I tested it succesful with a handful of texts, this is not a reliable metric.

 The other problem is, that this model is only based on phrasing and does not perform any type of fact checking.
 If a opinion is formulated as facts, the model still detects that the text is objective.
 Thus the model is not useful for fake news detection.

-Tested on 500 Articles on the "tagesschau-meldungen" dataset returns 12 subjective results.
+Tested on all 42105 Articles on the "tagesschau-meldungen" dataset returns 632 subjective results using the highest scoring model.
-Given that tagesschau is always objective this is an accuracy of 97.6%, which is quite remarkable.
+Assumed that tagesschau is always objective this is an accuracy of 98.5%, which is quite remarkable.
 This also shows a great benefit of using the pretrained BERT model: All movie summaries and reviews were english, but the model can still classify the german news articles.

-# Number
+# Numbers

-Training time for all final models combined: 9h on Google Colab Pro (NVidia Tesla T4 GPU)
+All trainings combined took about 45 Compute Units on a Google Colab Pro Instance with a Tesla T4 GPU.
+This is equivalent to 25 hours of training time.
+The Dataset contains 7010 movie summaries and 7010 reviews consisting of 136484 Sentences combined.